matheus1lva/react-initial-bootstrap/README.md

 Tired of having to configure everything, every single time you have to start a new project?
 Or even have to copy from other projects and have to reconfigure if something changes?
 Deps get outdated??
 Well, me too!!

 That is why i created this.
-I aimed to have the bleeding edge of configuration on this template and it will always be up to date (because i will also use it when needed).
+I aimed to have the bleeding edge of configuration on this template and its deps are going to be up to date (that is why i added greenkeeper).

 Just download this repo and you are good to start your new project with the bleeding edge.